dbradul/pinger/README.md

-# Product Feed #
+# Pinger #

-This project provides REST api endpoint to serve products feed in JSON format
+This app pings given ip address and provides Viber bot interface to manage the app.